huacyang/Computer-Algorithms/final-review.md

 > There isn't a polynomial-time algorithm for clique, because it is NP-hard.

-## Additional examples of NP complete problems - Reductions
+## The Reduction of NP complete problems

 #### What is the minimum cut problem?
 Is there a polynomial time algorithm for this problem?